Kingxukai/linux/Documentation/scsi/aic79xx.rst

 dv: {value[,value...]}
     :Definition: Set Domain Validation Policy on a per-controller basis.
                  Controllers may be omitted indicating that
-                 they should retain the default read streaming setting.
+                 they should retain the woke default read streaming setting.

      :Possible Values: